 Skip To Main Content

-The Texas A&M University College of Engineering is recruiting 90 peer mentors to support the college’s first-year experience course - CLEN 181: Engineering Learning Community & Student Success Seminar.
+The College of Engineering at Texas A&M University is recruiting 70 peer mentors to support the college’s first-year experience course - CLEN 181: Engineering Learning Community & Student Success Seminar.

 Peer Mentors and CLEN 181